 - ½ cup extra virgin olive oil

-- ¼ cup red wine vinegar or other vinegar
+- ¼ cup red wine vinegar, or white wine vinegar

-- In a small bowl, combine flour, salt, lemon zest, garlic, and sumac, then whisk to combine.
+- Make the dredge.
+In a small bowl, combine 2 Tbsp AP flour, 2 tsp Kosher salt, 2 tsp lemon zest, ½ tsp garlic, and ½ tsp sumac, then whisk to combine.

-- Pat salmon dry on both sides, then place on a plate or tray.
-Pour dry ingredients on top, pressing gently onto the salmon, then cover with plastic wrap and refrigerate for 2 hours.
+- Dry the salmon.
+Pat salmon dry on both sides, then place on a plate or tray.
+Pour flour mixture on top of the fish, pressing gently onto the salmon, then cover with plastic wrap and refrigerate for 2 hours.

-- To serve, pour sliced olives and sun dried tomatoes on top, then garnish with fresh dill.
+- Garnish, then serve.
+To serve, pour ⅓ cup sliced olives and ¼ cup sun dried tomatoes on top, then garnish with fresh dill.
 Can be eaten as is or smushed on top of sliced, toasted bread.